TurtleTony/rails-image-board/README.md

 ```
 PR's shall be names like the branch.
 If you do not want a branch merged try to avoid creating a Pull Request.
-If you need to create a Pull Request please add a WIP (Work in Progress) label to the PR.
+If you need to create a Pull Request please prepend a [WIP (Work in Progress) label](https://github.com/marketplace/wip)
+to the PR name.

 You shall of course never push (or worse: force-push) onto the master branch, git will reject any attempted push immediately.